rspamd/rspamd/doc/faq.md

 ## Administration questions

+### Where can I find all configuration options supported by Rspamd

+You can use `rspamadm confighelp` to get a description of options supported by Rspamd.
+You can either specify a specific option or path: `rspamadm confighelp options` or search some keyword: `rspamadm confighelp -k servers`.
+Please read `rspamadm help confighelp` for the list of command line options available for this command.

 ### How to read Rspamd logs
 Rspamd logs are augmented, meaning that each log line normally includes a `tag` which can help to figure out log lines that are related to, for example, a specific task: